Termantita/AmbientIcons/about.md

 # Template Mod

-Changes the color of the icons based on the color the level is currently having (like YouTube Ambient Mode)
+Changes the color of the icons based on the color the level is currently having (like <cr>YouTube</c> Ambient Mode)